-The capital structure of the Company consists of accumulated fund.
+The capital structure of the Company consists of accumulated funds.
 In order to maintain or adjust the capital structure, the Company may appeal for donations from the general public.

-11. Financial Instruments
+12. Financial instruments

-(a) Categories of Financial Instruments
+(a) Categories of financial instruments

-The carrying amounts of each of the categories of financial instrument at the end of reporting date are as follows:
+The carrying amounts of each of the categorie end of reporting date are as follows: es of financial instrun nent at the

+2022 2021

+HKD HKD

+Financial assets:

-2020 HKD 2019 HKD Financial assets: At amortised cost (including cash and cash equivalents) 1,030,608 1,028,419 Financial liabilities: At amortised cost 18,000 18,000
+At amortised cost

+(including cash and cash equivalents) 1,487,651 1,077,223

+Financial liability: At amortised cost 614,800 19,000